sofenkh/stm32-firmware-blink-led-GPIOA/README.md

 # Dive into the world of embedded systems with this hands-on tutorial on controlling GPIO pins of the STM32F407 microcontroller without relying on external libraries.
-The code, showcased in the video, demonstrates how to toggle LEDs connected to GPIOA pins 5 and 10.
+The code, demonstrates how to toggle LEDs connected to GPIOA pins 5 and 10.

 🛠️ Code Highlights: